 +44 (0) 1772 89 4917

-Dr David Jarratt joined UCLan in 2005, he is a Senior Lecturer and Course Leader in the division of Tourism, Hospitality and Event Management which sits in the School of Management.
+Dr David Jarratt joined UCLan in 2005, he is a Senior Lecturer and Course Leader in the division of Tourism, Hospitality and Event Management which sits in Lancashire School of Business and Enterprise.
 He teaches at all levels across these areas, from first year undergraduate to PhD supervision.
 His research interests involve sense of place and visitor motivation.
 His most recent research involves tourism to traditional seaside resorts.

 Prior to his employment at UCLan David delivered both academic courses and vocational training programmes run with a tour operator.
 He also taught and held a position as teacher trainer in a private academy in Japan.
 Before moving into education David worked in the Heritage Industry where he was responsible for historic properties and visitor management.
 The historic sites he worked at were tourist attractions, event venues and heritage sites, they required conservation and protection as well as the sustainable generation of income.

 David teaches and supervises across a range of levels and subjects within the areas of Event Management and Planning, Tourism Management and Development and Tourism Studies.
 He has run vocational ‘live event’ modules as well as more traditional research-informed academic modules, in which he often adopts an innovative approach to assessment.